kobuki-base/kobuki_ftdi/README.md

 [[How it Works](#how-it-works)][[Is it just Working?](#is-it-just-working?)][[Flashing the Device](#flashing-the-device)]

-This package provides tools for factory-flashing the FTDI usb-to-serial device on a kobuki or for troubleshooting thereafter.
+This package provides tools for factory-flashing the [FT232R](https://www.ftdichip.com/Products/ICs/FT232R.htm) usb-to-serial converter from [FTDI](https://www.ftdichip.com/) on a Kobuki or for troubleshooting thereafter.

 **It is not a necessary dependency for the Kobuki runtime.**